micbay/RaceTimerAndController/README.md

 - `melodies_prog.h` - file to hold Notes[] Lengths[] array based song data
 - `pitches.h` - file holding `#define` macros setting the frequency values used for Notes array based songs.
 - `CustomChars.h` - file holding byte array constants that define the shape of custom icons used in this project.
-- `defaultSettings.h` - file holding `#define` macros that establish the values used for the defalt controller UI text and race settings.
+- `defaultSettings.h` - file holding `#define` macros that establish the values used for the default controller UI text and race settings.
 - `example.localSettings.h` - file to be copied and used as base file for generating a `localSettings.h`, used to override `defaultSettings.h` for the local use environment.
+- `README.md` - Project documentation text, written in markdown format.
+- `CHANGE_LOG.md` - Project change record, written in markdown format.

 The game controller code uses non-blocking techniques with port register interrupts on the lap detection sensor pins.